littlejo/killerkoda-labs/aya-first-programme/step5/text.md

-You just retrieved the adress of your filename in the memory.
+You just retrieved the address of your filename in the memory.

 Now you have to read the address to have the filename in (bytes format).